Ryan Murphy Reunites Jim Parsons, Andrew Rannells For Broadway’s ‘Boys In The Band’ Film On Netflix

 THE PROM is one of the most uplifting, heartfelt and special musicals I have ever seen on Broadway.
 It's truly an original that celebrates the underdog and says in a loving spectacular way that LGBTQ rights are human rights.
 I feel a special connection to it because it's set in Indiana, and that's where I grew up, too.
 I'm thrilled to announce I'm turning it into a MOVIE EVENT for Netflix, and I'm bringing producers @billdamaschke and @dori.berinstein and the amazing creative team with me — Tony Award winner Casey Nicholaw, Tony Award winner Bob Martin, Tony award nominee @sklarbar73 and Tony Award nominee @Chadbeg.
 See it first at the Longacre Theatre.
 It has a musical score that will leave you singing for days, a hilarious and moving book and some of the most showstopping direction, choreography and performances I've ever seen on Broadway. @theprommusical

-Inquisitr recently reported that Murphy announced that he would adopt the show as his first movie project announced under his new Netflix deal.
+The Inquisitr recently reported that Murphy announced that he would adopt the show as his first movie project announced under his new Netflix deal.

-Deadline reported that Murphy’s Netflix deal is a five-year agreement where he and his company, Ryan Murphy Productions will produce new series and films exclusively at Netflix.
-The deal, which is worth $300 million overall noted THR, will also feature the Murphy-produced projects Hollywood, Ratched and The Politician for Netflix.
+Deadline reported that Murphy’s Netflix deal is a five-year agreement where he and his company, Ryan Murphy Productions, will produce new series and films exclusively at Netflix.
+The deal, which is worth $300 million overall per THR, will also feature the Murphy-produced projects Hollywood, Ratched, and The Politician for Netflix.

 The Boys In The Band will debut on Netflix in 2020.